kubeflow/pipelines/samples/core/xgboost_training_cm/README.md

 ## Compile

 Follow the guide to [building a pipeline](https://www.kubeflow.org/docs/guides/pipelines/build-pipeline/) to install the Kubeflow Pipelines SDK and compile the sample Python into a workflow specification.
-The specification takes the form of a YAML file compressed into a `.tar.gz` file.
+The specification takes the form of a YAML file compressed into a `.zip` file.

 ## Deploy

 Open the Kubeflow pipelines UI.
-Create a new pipeline, and then upload the compiled specification (`.tar.gz` file) as a new pipeline template.
+Create a new pipeline, and then upload the compiled specification (`.zip` file) as a new pipeline template.

 ## Run